amida-tech/Raccoon/README.md

 and all owner look ups use this collection.
 Currently all the section collection elements are removed immediately once they are replaced by a new master record.
-However the chosen database structure lends itself nicely to keep "zombie" section collection elements around if we choose that route in the future  The database structure is also
+However the chosen database structure lends itself nicely to keep "zombie" section collection elements around if we choose that route in the future.
+Replaced sections can be transfered to an archive and or removed overnight batch process to decrease load  during peak times.